 - In a medium bowl, break both milk and dark chocolate in smaller pieces.

 - In a small pot, bring the heavy cream to a boil and remove immediately.

 - Pour the hot heavy cream over the chocolate.
 Using a spatula, mix gently until the combination becomes silky and creamy.

 - Pour the chocolate over the cake. (remember that your cake is in a springform, so the warm chocolate cream will stay on top of the cake)

 - Place the cake in the fridge to cool down completely for 1-2 hours.

 - Take the cake out of the fridge and remove the springform ring from around the cake.

-- Place the cake on a platter.
+- Place the cake on a cake stand or a platter.

 - Whip the heavy cream together with the instant coffee powder.

-- Cover with whipped cream only the sides of your cake with a flat spatula.
+- Cover with whipped cream ONLY the sides of your cake with a flat spatula.
 Apply a thick coat around the cake so there is room to press in the nuts without them poking into the cake.